A Hidden Treasure

 Usually, if i want to see what graded cards are going for I would have to search eBay and try to figure out what is accurate and what isn't.
 With the Sports Cards Pro website it shows the expected price per grade and even lists known sales so you can see the history of sales for each grade.
 I can see if a card's graded value is going up, going down, or holding steady over time with this history.
 A very handy bit of information for anyone looking to maximize their card's value.

-As i go through my few dozen Pokemon cards, I see a few that have some value as graded and ungraded.
+As I go through my few dozen Pokemon cards, I see a few that have some value as graded and ungraded.
 Most are a few dollars ungraded and maybe $15-$20 graded.
 Nothing worth shouting about but it shows that the cards have some value to somebody out there.

 When I get to the last card in the stack, I know something good is about to happen.
 I had gotten a shiny Charizard card several years ago.
 I don't remember exactly when or how I got the card only that I had it.
-At the time I got it, I knew from my Magic cards that the shiny ones were more valuable so I promptly put it a protected sleeve (a flimsy one inside a rigid one to be extra safe).
+At the time I got it, I knew from my Magic cards that the shiny ones were more valuable so I promptly put it in a protected sleeve (a flimsy one inside a rigid one to be extra safe).
 And for the last 20+ years that's where the card has been.
 I looked it up on eBay one time a few years back and it priced around $100.
 Knowing that card was in my stack, I was curious to see what it priced now on this website.

 Y'all, I about fell out of my chair when I punched in the details of this card.